 Total Action for Progress (TAP) is a community action agency that serves eleven localities in the Roanoke Valley and adjacent communities: the counties of Alleghany, Bath, Botetourt, Craig, Roanoke, and Rockbridge, and the cities of Buena Vista, Covington, Lexington, Roanoke, and Salem.

-A community action agency is an anti-poverty organization that was originally enabled by the Equal Opportunity Act of 1964.
+A community action agency is an anti-poverty organization that was originally enabled by the Economic Opportunity Act of 1964.
 Most community action agencies, including TAP, are private, non-profit corporations run by a community-based Board of Directors.
 TAP is not a federal agency.

 All of the normal stresses that threaten the stability and security of every family are greatly magnified for low-income families who may find it difficult to get by, especially in emergencies like loss of a job, eviction, illness, or a family member is incarcerated.